Passerelle clause

 A passerelle clause is a clause in treaties of the European Union that allows the alteration of a legislative procedure without a formal amendment of the treaties.
+Passerelle is French for 'small bridge'.

-The use of a passerelle clause required unanimity of all member states although member states with opt-outs and those not participating in an area under enhanced cooperation may not have a vote.
-Unlike formal treaty revision their use does not require national ratification.
-Passerelle is French for a 'small bridge'.
+The use of a passerelle clause requires the unanimity of all member states, though those with opt-outs and those not participating in an area under enhanced cooperation may not have a vote.
+Unlike formal treaty revision, their use does not require national ratification.
+According to the European Movement International, such clauses have never been used as of 2023.

 General clauses

-As of the coming into force of the Treaty of Lisbon, there are two general passerelle clauses which apply to all decision making under the treaties.
+The Treaty of Lisbon provides for two general passerelle clauses that apply to all decision-making under the treaties.
 They are subject to the following preconditions: